strickek/ReadWriteDlm2.jl/README.md

 `Time` format `HH:MM[:SS[.s{1,9}]]`.
 To switch off parsing Dates/Time set: `dfs="", dtfs=""`.
 `locale` defines the language of day (`E`, `e`) and month (`U`, `u`) names.

-If all data is numeric, the result will be a numeric array.
+If all data is numeric, the result will be a numeric array, if data is empty, a 0×0 Array{T,2}.
 In other cases a heterogeneous array of numbers, dates and strings is returned.
 To include parsing for `Complex` and `Rational` numbers, use `Any` as Type argument.
 Homogeneous arrays are supported for Type arguments:
 `Bool`, `Int`, `Float64`, `Complex`, `Rational`, `DateTime`, `Date` and `Time`.